sathia27/sathia27.github.com/_posts/2019-04-11-cap-theorm.md

 date:   2019-04-11 15:42:04 +0530
 categories: posts
 ---
-Instead of choosing different database for explaining cases like CP, AP and CA. I will choose only Mongo to explain the scenarios.
+Instead of choosing different database for explaining CAP theorm, I will choose only Mongo to explain the scenarios.

 ## You chose CA